Everyone's got nine different names

-- Given the Loads and Loads of Characters in George RR Martin's A Song of Ice and Fire, the epic Dramatis Personae at the end of each volume is very helpful.
+- Given the large cast in George RR Martin's A Song of Ice and Fire, the epic Dramatis Personae at the end of each volume is very helpful.

 - The Bartimaeus Trilogy books 2 and 3 begin with a list of main characters, handily divided into Magicians, Commoners and Spirits

 - Stravaganza by Mary Hoffman

 - Warrior Cats by Erin Hunter lists all the clan cats, and some cats outside the clans at the beginning of each book.
 Sometimes including characters that never appear.
 Ever.
 The character list is also a common source of small continuity errors.
 The greatest victims of these errors are the unfortunate extras that appear only on the list and thus have their entire lives

 mangledplayed out on the list.
 Some don't age, others live for far too long, others have physical descriptions that change constantly, some go through genderbenders, dead Red Shirts mysteriously come back to life...

 - Rather bizarrely, and for reasons unknown, Dashiell Hammett's hardboiled noir The Glass Key does this.

 - The Case of the Seven of Calvary by Anthony Boucher, a mystery novel with a tendency to hang lampshades on the then-current mystery novel tropes, begins with a list of the dramatis personae that explicitly divides the characters into 'people to whom you need to pay attention if you're trying to solve the mystery' and 'people who can be safely ignored'.